nelsonfigueroa/nelson.cloud/content/posts/2024-01-16-optional-type-hints-in-python.md

 Python lets you write optional type hints where you can return either a specified type or `None`.
 This is a guide with some examples demonstrating different use cases.

+{{< admonition type="note" >}}
-> Note that despite type hints, a function will still let you return whatever type you want.
+Despite type hints, a function will still let you return whatever type you want.
 Type hints are more useful when using linting tools or an IDE to ensure that functions return the correct value(s).

->
-> All examples on this post have been tested with Python 3.12.1
+All examples on this post have been tested with Python 3.12.1
+{{< /admonition >}}

 For reference, here is what it looks like when a *non-optional* type hint for a string is specified in a Python function's argument and return value: